MicrosoftDocs/sql-docs/docs/relational-databases/statistics/statistics.md

 While recommended for all scenarios, enabling the trace flag is optional.
 However, you can use the following guidance for enabling the trace flag 2371 in your pre-[!INCLUDE[sssql16-md](../../includes/sssql16-md.md)] environment:

- - If you are on an SAP system, enable this trace flag.
-Refer to this [blog](/archive/blogs/saponsqlserver/changes-to-automatic-update-statistics-in-sql-server-traceflag-2371) for additional information.
+ - If you are on an SAP system, enable this trace.
+For more information, see this [blog on trace flag 2371](/archive/blogs/saponsqlserver/changes-to-automatic-update-statistics-in-sql-server-traceflag-2371).
  - If you have to rely on nightly job to update statistics because current automatic update isn't triggered frequently enough, consider enabling trace flag 2371 to adjust the threshold to table cardinality.
- - AUTO_UPDATE_STATISTICS is always OFF for memory-optimized tables.

 The Query Optimizer checks for out-of-date statistics before compiling a query and before executing a cached query plan.
 Before compiling a query, the Query Optimizer uses the columns, tables, and indexed views in the query predicate to determine which statistics might be out-of-date.
 Before executing a cached query plan, the [!INCLUDE[ssDE](../../includes/ssde-md.md)] verifies that the query plan references up-to-date statistics.

 The AUTO_UPDATE_STATISTICS option applies to statistics objects created for indexes, single-columns in query predicates, and statistics created with the [CREATE STATISTICS](../../t-sql/statements/create-statistics-transact-sql.md) statement.
 This option also applies to filtered statistics.

 You can use the [sys.dm_db_stats_properties](../../relational-databases/system-dynamic-management-views/sys-dm-db-stats-properties-transact-sql.md) to accurately track the number of rows changed in a table and decide if you wish to update statistics manually.

+AUTO_UPDATE_STATISTICS is always OFF for memory-optimized tables.

 ### AUTO_UPDATE_STATISTICS_ASYNC
 The asynchronous statistics update option, [AUTO_UPDATE_STATISTICS_ASYNC](../../t-sql/statements/alter-database-transact-sql-set-options.md#auto_update_statistics_async), determines whether the Query Optimizer uses synchronous or asynchronous statistics updates.
 By default, the asynchronous statistics update option is OFF, and the Query Optimizer updates statistics synchronously.
 The AUTO_UPDATE_STATISTICS_ASYNC option applies to statistics objects created for indexes, single columns in query predicates, and statistics created with the [CREATE STATISTICS](../../t-sql/statements/create-statistics-transact-sql.md) statement.